Shop Like a Star with World Class Luxury Brands and L.A. Icons at LAX

 - Book Soup: Los Angeles’ beloved independent bookstore has an eclectic selection of books and magazines, as well as tech accessories—exactly what you need to relax on a plane or while lounging

 - iStore: Find the latest in mobile and digital lifestyle products with accessories from Apple, Sony, and Bose

-Tired travelers will find XpresSpa (between gates 154 and 156) as the perfect antidote to unwind after a long day of travel, or to look refreshed on an outbound flight—with a wide range of treatments, including nail care, haircuts and styling, facials, massages, and even private showers.
+Tired travelers will find XpresSpa (between gates 154 and 156) as the perfect antidote to unwind after a long day of travel, or to look refreshed on an outbound flight—with a wide range of treatments, including nail care, haircuts and styling, facials, massages, and even private showers. (temporarily closed)